BP profit jumps but warns of Russia sanctions impact

 But things could get harder as the European Union weighs a new set of punitive measures against Moscow in response to the downing of a Malaysian airliner in eastern Ukraine.
 Additional sanctions could include financial restrictions and a ban on exports to Russia of equipment for use by oil and gas producers.

-For the second quarter, BP said underlying replacement cost profit rose to $3.6 billion (2.12 billion pounds), up 36 percent from a year earlier, beating analysts' forecast of $3.49 billion.
+For the second quarter, BP said underlying replacement cost profit rose to $3.6 billion, up 36 percent from a year earlier, beating analysts' forecast of $3.49 billion.

 "This was another successful quarter, delivering both operational progress and robust cash flow," said BP chief executive Bob Dudley, who also sits on the Rosneft board.

-BP shares were up 0.5 percent at 499.3 pence at 9 a.m.
-BST in a flat European oil and gas sector .SXEP.
+BP shares were up 0.5 percent at 499.3 pence at 0800 GMT in a flat European oil and gas sector.

 HIGHER-MARGIN OUTPUT